wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/defender-office-365.md

 - Attack simulation and training
 - Campaign Views

-You're looking for a solution beyond simple identification and protection; you need automation, investigation, and remediation capabilities, which means you choose Plan 2.
+In your security role, you're looking for a solution beyond simple identification and protection for your organization; you need automation, investigation, and remediation capabilities, which means you choose Plan 2.

 ## Explore Microsoft Defender for Office 365

 Microsoft Defender for Office 365 is a feature-rich service that can help to protect your users.
-This interactive guide walks you through Microsoft Defender for Office 365 and the security center.
+This interactive guide walks you through Microsoft Defender for Office 365 and the Microsoft 365 Defender portal.

 Click on the image to get started.

 [![Safeguard your organization with Microsoft Defender for Office 365](../media/2-interactive-guide-place-holder.png)](https://aka.ms/MSDO-IG)

+When you're done, use the **Back** arrow in your browser to come back to this page.